silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-sys-admin.md

 **MIGRATING NIS SERVER**

    The description below is for migrating our local NIS server (RHEL 6) to am AWS Lightsail instance (CentOS 7).
-But most of it is applicaple to other systems as well.
+But most of it is applicable to other systems as well.

 - First started with this [post](https://serverfault.com/questions/503363/how-do-i-replace-an-nis-master-server).
 - **Migrating** ``passwd/groups/shadow/gshadow`` (Mostly manual but some automation can be followed from this [post](https://www.cyberciti.biz/faq/howto-move-migrate-user-accounts-old-to-new-server/) ).
-- Tranferred all the ``/etc`` stuff to the AWS instance and created temp files ``passwd.mig`` etc.
+- Transferred all the ``/etc`` stuff to the AWS instance and created temp files ``passwd.mig`` etc.
    - ```awk -v LIMIT=500 -F: '($3>=LIMIT) && ($3!=65534)' passwd > passwd.mig``` This ensures no system accounts are duplicated.
 Double check manually.
    - ```sudo cat shadow > shadow.mig``` and edit to make sure the same users as in ``passwd``
    - ```awk -v LIMIT=500 -F: '($3>=LIMIT) && ($3!=65534)' group > group.mig``` **NOTE** the ``users`` group got skipped so had to add manually.